 A former employee and minor shareholder alleges the CEO of a company mismanaged funds and wrongfully terminated her when he replaced her with another candidate with twice the salary and only half of her qualifications for the job.
 The mismanagement could be viewed as a fiduciary issue and fall under a directors & officers claim, where wrongful termination would be an employment practices liability issue.

-In all of these examples, the insured faced significant exposure – exposure that could lead to shutting down the business – had they included just one instead of both coverages from their package policy.
+In all of these examples, the insured faced significant exposure – exposure that could lead to shutting down the business – had they included just one instead of both coverages from their SaaS business insurance package policy.
 Often times the coverage that a claim falls under is dependent on the wording of the complaint letter as much as the incident itself, so always be sure to consider business insurance package policies wherever possible to get your business the most bang for your buck.